Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on Datasets, Models, and Parameter Selection

 \textbf{JSE}: we select the combination of parameters that has the best performance for the spurious concept and main-task concept labels, weighing each equally.
 This performance is based on the first set of spurious and main-task concept vectors.
+The critical value of the tests in Section \ref{sec:details_tests} is determined based on $\alpha=0.05$.